awsdocs/aws-transit-gateway-guide/doc_source/tgw-route-tables.md

 You can create a static route for a VPC, VPN, or transit gateway peering attachment, or you can create a blackhole route that drops traffic that matches the route\.

+Static routes in a transit gateway route table that target a VPN attachment are not filtered by the Site\-to\-Site VPN\.
+This might allow unintended outbound traffic flow when using a BGP\-based VPN\.

 **To create a static route using the console**

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.